deepak242424/deepak242424.github.io/index.md

  </title>
 </head>
 # About Me
-<div style = "text-align: justify"> I am currently working as an Manchie Learning Engineer at Verisk|AI Hyderabad.
+<div style = "text-align: justify"> I am currently working as an Manchine Learning Engineer at Verisk|AI Hyderabad.
 I am working in the intersection of Computer Vision and Learning.
 I am also exploring Semi Supervised Learning methods in Speech Processing.
  <br />
 Previous to that I completed my M.S.
 (Research) under Dr. Balaraman Ravindran and co-guided by Dr. Gitakrishnan Ramadurai at IIT Madras.
 My thesis was focused on Model compression and Filter Pruning in Deep Convolutional Neteworks.
 I also worked on Vehicle Detection in Heterogeneous traffic scenarios.
 My M.S. research was sponsored by Intel India Research.
 </div>